 What Causes It?

 Doctors don’t know the exact cause.
-Something seems to trigger the immune system to attack the joints and sometimes other organs.
-Some experts think that a virus or bacteria may change the immune system, causing it to attack the joints.
+Something seems to trigger the immune system to attack your joints and, sometimes, other organs.
+Some experts think a virus or bacteria may change your immune system, causing it to attack your joints.
 Other theories suggest that in some people, smoking may lead to rheumatoid arthritis.

 Certain genetic patterns may make some people more likely to get RA than others.

 Immune system cells move from the blood into your joints and the tissue that lines them.
 This is called the synovium.
 Once the cells arrive, they create inflammation.
 This makes your joint swell as fluid builds up inside it.
 Your joints become painful, swollen, and warm to the touch.

 Over time, the inflammation wears down the cartilage, a cushy layer of tissue that covers the ends of your bones.
 As you lose cartilage, the space between your bones narrows.
 As time goes on, they could rub against each other or move out of place.
 The cells that cause inflammation also make substances that damage your bones.

 How Do Doctors Diagnose Rheumatoid Arthritis?

 There is no single test that shows whether you have RA.
 Your doctor will give you a checkup, ask you about your symptoms, and possibly perform X-rays and blood tests.